NonNavi/Vertex-Render-For-Godot-4/README.md

 void fragment(){
 	// Your code here...
    }
-// We override the light function to give it our own light information, this can caused blocky light sources if done incorrectly. void light(){
+// We override the light function to give it our own lighting information
+// this can caused blocky light sources if done incorrectly or if the light attenuation and range are too high. void light(){
 	DIFFUSE_LIGHT = shader_result;
 }